twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-postscript%zh.rst

 Why these unfortunate things happen to human beings continuously?
 Because most human beings do not know the law of kamma.
 Even if they know it, they have more faith in God than natural law.
 So, they do not take responsibility and do not know how to solve the problems.

 There was a true story that happened in Iran a few years ago.
-This incident was mentioned in the BBC radio program— Th Outlook.
+This incident was mentioned in the BBC radio program— The Outlook.
 It was interesting and food for our heart.
 A young man was chasing a beautiful young woman.
 She rejected his proposal.
 Out of anger and hatred, he threw acid on her face when she was on her way back home.

 We can imagine how much suffering and difficulties she had to go through after that tragedy.
 Later the young man who committed the evil crime was due to punishing with the Islamic Law (it seemed to be not with the criminal code).
 The day when the criminal was brought into justice, the young woman had to throw acid on the man’s face.